jouellnyc/micropython_sim800L/README.md

 ## Next Steps
-- Will try the sim800L with particle.io, just for fun.
+- Will try the sim800L with particle.io.
+(Edit: it won't work - [you need a particle specific board](https://community.particle.io/t/support-for-raspberry-pico/67255/2).
 - Will try with A9G Boards
 - Will try with a SIMCOM SIM7000A Board
 - Will try with a SIMCOM A7670E